Resources / Guide

 Get started with Agent Etna

 Agent Etna is the harness around an AI agent you have already built.
-It tests the agent, finds where it breaks, proposes fixes, and ships them back to your repository under the same review process the rest of your code already uses.
-This guide walks through the lifecycle, then through the actions a new user takes in the dashboard.
+It profiles the agent, runs simulations that probe where it breaks, proposes ranked growths (changes) to fix what it finds, and ships them back to your repository under the same review process the rest of your code already uses.
+This guide walks through the lifecycle, then through the actions you actually take in the dashboard.

 1. How Agent Etna works